Preparing Indigenous Teachers for Arizona Schools (PITAS)

 - Cohort members are eligible to apply for ATA funding, which covers tuition and mandatory fees after all other scholarships and gift aid are applied

-- Cohort members will receive a laptop and an $800 stipend each semester
+- If funding is available, Cohort members may receive a laptop and an $800 stipend each semester

 - All education classes will be taken with the cohort, and classes will be designed for relevance to teaching in Arizona’s Native-serving schools